mike99mac/minimy-mike99mac/README.md

     https://github.com/mike99mac/mycroft-tools/blob/master/smartBoombox.pdf

 This document focuses just on the steps to get the *software stack* running, and starts from the very beginning.

-I have probably reflashed and rebuilt this system more than 25 times, and each time I compare notes.
-So this document should be relatively solid.

 # The Minimy software stack